Childhood and Education Journey of Hunter Biden in Timeline

 In 2019, Hunter Biden's relationship with Hallie Olivere Biden ended.

-In March 2020, Hunter Biden and Melissa Cohen's son, named Beau in honor of Biden's brother, was born in Los Angeles.
+In March 2020, Hunter Biden and Melissa Cohen's son, named Beau, was born in Los Angeles.

-In March 2020, Hunter Biden's paternity suit with Lunden Alexis Roberts was settled after a DNA test confirmed he was the father.
-He agreed to pay $20,000 a month in child support.
+In March 2020, Hunter Biden settled the paternity suit by agreeing to pay Lunden Alexis Roberts $20,000 a month in child support.

 If We Break: A Memoir of Marriage, Addiction, and Healing